 Closson Chase – Known for Chardonnay, Pinot Noir, and Pinot Gris grapes, which are used in wines made using European traditions and modern viticulture techniques for sustainability.

 Rosehall Run – Terroir-driven wines featuring grapes such as Pinot Gris, Sauvignon Blanc, Muscat, Tempranillo and Gewürztraminer.

 Grange of Prince Edward Vineyards and Estate Winery – A mother-daughter winery focused on “wild wines” that each tell a story.
 Pinot Noir, Chardonnay, Pinot Gris, Gamay, Riesling, and Sauvignon Blanc are all grown here.

 Casa De Winery – Run by a former Italian priest who worked in the wine cellar of his monastery, Casa Dea produces VQA wines, including estate wines, reserve wines, and limited edition wines.

 Ontario’s southernmost winemaking region, Lake Erie North Shore (often abbreviated to LENS) is located a few hours’ drive from the Greater Toronto Area, a stone’s throw from the border with the United States.

 Being more southern, Lake Erie North Shore benefits from an extended vine growing season, usually with lots of sunlight, ending with early harvests in August, up until late-harvest varieties being picked towards the end of October.
 As such, some of the country’s finest wines are produced here.

-The region’s topography also greatly contributes to the excellent winegrowing conditions, as this appellation is almost entirely surrounded by water: Lake St. Claire, the Detroit River, as well as Lake Erie and its nine island.
+The region’s topography also greatly contributes to the excellent wine-growing conditions, as this appellation is almost entirely surrounded by water: Lake St. Claire, the Detroit River, as well as Lake Erie and its nine islands.